YahyaS3d/leetcode-challenge/README.md

 2. **Explore days**: Browse through the `days` directory to find a variety of LeetCode challenges.

 3. **Choose a Challenge**: Select a challenge that matches your current skill level or interests.
-Each challenge is contained in its own directory and includes a README with a problem description.
+Each challenge is contained in its own directory and includes a README with a problem description, include streak challenge!!

 4. **Solve and Learn**: Work on solving the problem.
 If you get stuck, don't worry!
 LeetCode provides discussion forums, editorial solutions, and hints to help you learn and improve.